Liaquat Ali Khan

 "I enjoy initiating discussions by challenging students' beliefs, biases and assumptions.
 I'm often delighted by the rich arguments the typically more mature law students bring to the classroom."

 Liaquat Ali Khan initially trained as a civil engineer.
 He later switched to law, obtaining a law degree from Punjab University, Lahore.
 In 1976, Khan immigrated to the United States and studied law at New York University School of Law where he received his LL.M. and J.S.D.
-Khan is a member of the New York Bar.
+Khan is admitted to the New York and Kansas Bars.

 Khan has authored several books, including The Extinction of Nation-States (1996), A Theory of Universal Democracy (2003), A Theory of International Terrorism (2006), and Contemporary Ijtihad: Limits and Controversies (2011).
 Over the years, he has written numerous law review articles and essays on Islamic law, international law, commercial law, creative writing, legal humor, jurisprudence, the U.S. Constitution, comparative constitutional law, human rights, and foreign policy.
 His academic writings are used as part of course materials in universities across the world.